theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bapi/bapi-define.md

 6. Select an item from the list (6).
 4. Click **[OK]** (7) to confirm.
 5. The "Xtract BAPI" window displays the parameters of the selected BAPI.<br>
-BAPI can have up to four [parameter types](./parameters): Imports, Exports, Changings and Tables.
+Xtract BAPI can have up to four [parameter types](./parameters): Imports, Exports, Changings and Tables.
 ![BAPI-Parameters](/img/content/xfa/BAPI-Parameters.png){:class="img-responsive"}